 - What types of transactions does Reg E cover?

-- What are your institution’s responsibilities under Reg E?
+- Your institution’s responsibilities under Reg E

 ABOUT THE PRESENTER – Elizabeth Fast, JD, CPA, Spencer Fane LLP

 Elizabeth Fast is a partner with Spencer Fane LLP where she specializes in the representation of financial institutions.
 Elizabeth is the head of the firm’s training division.
 She received her law degree from the University of Kansas and her undergraduate degree from Pittsburg State University.
 In addition, she has a Master of Business Administration degree and she is a Certified Public Accountant.
 Before joining Spencer Fane, she was General Counsel, Senior Vice President, and Corporate Secretary of a $9 billion bank with more than 130 branches, where she managed all legal, regulatory, and compliance functions.
 She is a member of the Missouri State Banking Board by appointment of the Governor.

 Recorded webinar is available until February 28, 2020.

 Free Digital Copy included with purchase to download and view beyond link expiration date.